AliciaGerard/HTML-Final-Project/README.md

  - We had to create a website with at least 3 pages branching from the home page.
  - The page had to be able to have a small or large browser window without losing too much fidelity -There had to be an image map linking to something, I chose to have it link to the other pages.
-    -The woman doing yoga with the star icons on the front page
+    - The woman doing yoga with the star icons on the front page
     - currently does not work, some error I am looking for when I uploaded it to github

  - There had to be at least three image links that linked to outside websites